UnifyID/unifyid-ios-sdk/README.md

 ### Manual Integration

-The UnifyID SDK is also distributed in the form of XCFramework files which may be directly dragged into your `xcodeproj` file to link the SDK.
+The Prove SDK is also distributed in the form of XCFramework files which may be directly dragged into your `xcodeproj` file to link the SDK.
 This section will guide you through the process of manually integrating the SDK.